 There are fewer dangers, and no wild animals are trying to eat us alive now, but our ancient lizard brains still drive many of our decisions.
 That “bad feeling” you have might be your brain reminding you that you have a comfortable position, switching jobs is an unnecessary risk and pointing out all of the unknowns and commitments you will have to make, so you decide to stay safe as you are now.

 Listen to your gut, but don’t let it cloud your judgment.
 If you feel there is a risk of being scammed or hired into a shady business, turn back and run away, but otherwise, put those thoughts on pause, and move forward.

 Taking on a new job is always a risk, and it might not go as you expect.
 If you can’t make it work, something changes along the way, or it simply is not what was promised, that’s ok.
 Don’t blame yourself for it.

 If you did things right in the past, there is a big chance the door at your previous employer is still open, but if not, that’s ok too.

 Embracing that you might regret the decision from the start will set you in the correct mindset to calmly take action if that happens.

-I hope these are tips help you be more confident when looking into switching jobs and make better decisions over time.
+I hope these tips help you become more confident and make better decisions on your next job hunt.
 Please leave your comments!

 Photo, thanks to: Tim Mossholder